Postformal thought: Psychological foundations

 But most of my mature and older relatives were very bright, creative, practical, and yes, logical people.
 They invented things that were technologically sophisticated (for the times) and that later someone else would patent and successfully market.
 Some of them were wise.
 Many philosophized and narrated stories centered on their favorite themes.
 They told rich and complex stories of their lives.
 They had endless debated in which they built logical castles and defended them with ease.
 And they had friends who did the same—friends not so different from my talented research subjects who held professional jobs and advanced degrees and did logical things in the outside world.
 I was certain that my relatives were quite logical.
 But even with my "everyday" problems, I could not get my respondents to look logical on my potentially life-span Piagetian problem-solving test.
 They did poorly on Piaget's formal logic problems.
 What was going on here?
 What was I missing?

-Sinnot later pointed to many paradigm shifts inspired by developments in physics that helped her conceptualize postformal operations as activities that "permit the adult thinker who continues his or her logical development to operate adaptively in a world of relative choices.
+Sinnott later pointed to many paradigm shifts inspired by developments in physics that helped her conceptualize postformal operations as activities that "permit the adult thinker who continues his or her logical development to operate adaptively in a world of relative choices.
 They also permit the thinker to overcome the fragmentation and isolation inherent in trying to know the emotional, interpersonal, and spiritual aspects of the world through abstract, formal logic alone."